 Barcelona is, naturally, “the great diva of Catalonia”, always drawing all the attention to itself.
 So, it is easy to ignore the virtues of its neighbours!
 Here are three cities that are worth hopping on the train for:

-Also located in the Tarragona region of Catalonia, Sitges is another lively coastal town that is well-known for hosting as annual international horror-film festival as well as being a favourite hot-spot for the gay community.
-The city is, in fact, welcoming to all visitors that enjoy walking the narrow streets, through historical neighbourhoods with white painted houses down to the white beaches.
+Also located in the Tarragona region of Catalonia, Sitges is another lively coastal town that is well-known for hosting as annual international horror-film festival as well as being a favourite hot spot for the gay community.
+The city is welcoming to all visitors who enjoy walking the narrow streets, through historical neighbourhoods with white-painted houses down to the white beaches.

-Thank you for joining us on this short round trip of Catalonia.
-If you like us to assist you in organising your Barcelona visit, please get in touch!
+Thank you for joining us on this short round trip to Catalonia.
+If you like us to assist you in organising your Barcelona visit, please get in touch.